Creating Beautiful Effects Takes Knowledge and Practice

 It is very critical that you use pigments that are compatible with the sealer you are using.
 There are several choices ranging from translucent acrylic pigments, solvent-based pigments and specially formulated pigments for use with solvent-based and water-based epoxies, and those developed for urethane applications.

 Anytime you start tinting clear sealers to do topical color, you need to use a compatible pigment.
 When using solvent-based epoxies, you need to be using either epoxy dispersions, or solvent-based surfactant dispersions.
 Liquid pigments do not work in 100% urethane formulations.
 It is very critical that you use compatible pigment solutions with the appropriate sealer.

-Go to the manufacturer of the sealer and ask them to recommend a pigment, or buy it through that manufacturer, you should not have a problem.
+Go to the manufacturer of the sealer and ask them to recommend a pigment, or buy it through that manufacturer and you should not have a problem.
 Recommended formulations are designed to be compatible.
-Therefore, be sure that what you are buying is appropriate for that application, both from its chemical formulation, and for its intended use.
+Therefore, be sure that what you are buying is appropriate for that application, both from its chemical formulation and for its intended use.

 Application technique is crucial to a successful project.
 The final finish will be very dependent on when you apply a tinted sealer, how you apply it, its thickness, and other characteristics.
 It takes a somewhat artistic touch, and some real practice, in order to get the final finish to meet the desired aesthetic.
 Depending on the method used, finishes can range from marbleized like an acid stain, to colorful blends like terra cotta.
 Think “faux” finish.

 For the fewest problems, the easiest tintable product is a solvent-based acrylic.
 It does the best job of dispersing the color as well.
 Next, would be a water-based acrylic, and most of the manufacturers of stains right now are water-based acrylics, or hybrids with urethane or epoxy.
 Typically, these are a single chemical component.